alphagov/govuk-developer-docs/source/manual/retiring-an-application.html.md

 ## 15. Drop database

-If puppet hasn't done it (eg for Mongo databases), drop the database.
+If Puppet hasn't done it (eg for Mongo databases), drop the database.

 ## 16. Remove jobs in CI